 Rebecca Ray, MA, PLPC

 My name is Rebecca Ray, MA, PLPC, and I apply my therapeutic experience in private practice with individuals, couples, and groups.
-I work with clients on issues of stress management, relationships, and life transitions, and in the areas of depression, anxiety, bipolar disorder and other mood disorders, adjustment disorders, stress management and related needs.
+I work with clients on issues of stress, relationships and life transitions, and in the areas of depression, anxiety, bipolar disorder and other mood disorders, adjustment disorders, stress management and related needs.
+In addition, I am a Suicide Prevention educator.
 I also have more than 12 years’ experience in interpersonal communications, including employee relations and wellness initiatives incorporating psychoeducational content.

-My experience in direct therapeutic services includes two years as a crisis worker with the National Suicide Prevention Lifeline, based at Provident Inc., St. Louis, where I provided crisis counseling by phone, chat and online forum.
-I am a member of the American Association for Marriage and Family Therapy, volunteer member of the American Foundation for Suicide Prevention-Eastern Missouri chapter, and champion for creating a suicide-safe community with the St. Louis Regional Suicide Prevention Coalition.
+My experience includes two years as a crisis worker with the National Suicide Prevention Lifeline, based at Provident Inc., St. Louis, where I provided crisis counseling by phone, chat and online forum.
+I am a member of the American Association for Marriage and Family Therapy, volunteer member of the American Foundation for Suicide Prevention-Eastern Missouri chapter, and champion for creating a suicide-safe community with the St. Louis Regional Suicide Prevention Coalition and member of the Coalition's Community Education & Outreach Committee.

 Certifications include: Psychological First Aid, Applied Suicide Intervention Skills Training (ASIST), Counseling on Access to Lethal Means (CALM).
 Completed: Certified Clinical Trauma Professional-Competency Conference; Externship for Emotionally Focused Therapy (EFT) for couples by Sue Johnson.
 Member: American Counseling Association (ACA, since 2014); Association for Spiritual, Ethical, and Religious Values in Counseling (ASERVIC); International Association of Marriage and Family Counselors (IAMFC).